Sunday, September 30, 2012

 居ないといふし。

-"Also, [Arima] said that your wife is _____ and not at home (fig. 1)"
+"Also, [Arima] said that your wife was passing [the time] not at home (fig. 1)"

 I spent quite a bit of time trying to decipher the meaning of 「とふして」 here, but couldn't find anything that made sense.
 It's clearly distinct from the preceding 「は」, since there's a period.
 I checked for both verbs and nouns, but there wasn't anything helpful, so I could use some assistance here.